A calendar showing dates

 Days and Months

-In Italian, unlike English, ordinal numbers e.g., primo, secondo, terzo, etc. are used when expressing dates.
-The only exception is for the number one, where primo is used instead of uno.
+In Italian, ordinal numbers are generally used when expressing dates.
+For example, primo (first), secondo (second), terzo (third), and so on.
+The only exception is the number one, where primo is always used instead of uno.

 Il primo maggio